AleMorales9011/ForgeWare/src/10-DBMS.md

 ![Banner](images/futurism-perspective-digital-nomads-lifestyle.jpg)
-# DBMS: Data base Management System
+# DBMS: Data Base Management System

 120 minutes

-SGBD (Database Management Databases are one of the core pillars of every `system architecture`.
-They are essential for managing data.
+# Introduction
+DBMS are important to software engineers because they provide efficient, scalable, and secure ways to store, manage, and retrieve data, enabling the development of reliable, data-driven applications

 # Table of Contents